Broadway (Los Angeles): Route

-South Broadway's southern terminus is Main Street just north of the San Diego Freeway (I-405) in Carson.
-From there the street runs 10 mi north through Athens and South Los Angeles to Downtown Los Angeles, where it travels through downtown's Historic Core and the Broadway Theater and Commercial District.
-Broadway continues through the Civic Center and across US-101, where street signs read "North Broadway" as the street enters Chinatown.
-Broadway then curves northeast, passing through railyards and crossing Interstate 5, where it heads due east to its terminus at Mission Road in Lincoln Heights.
+South Broadway's southern terminus is Main Street just north of Intserstate 405 in Carson.
+From there, the street travels 10 mi north through Athens and South Los Angeles, across Interstate 105 and Interstate 10, to downtown Los Angeles.
+In downtown, it forms the border between South Park and the Fashion District, then travels through the historic core and the Broadway Theater and Commercial District, then continues through the Civic Center and across US-101.
+North of US-101, Broadway becomes North Broadway as it enters Chinatown.
+North of Chinatown, North Broadway curves northeast, passing through railyards and crossing Interstate 5, after which it heads east to its terminus at Mission Road in Lincoln Heights.

 History

 Founding and extension

-Broadway was originally named Ford Street and is one of the oldest streets in Los Angeles.
+Broadway was originally named Fort Street and is one of the oldest streets in Los Angeles.
 It was laid out by Edward Ord as part of his 1849 plan for the city.
 The street began at the south side of Fort Moore Hill, one block north of Temple Street.
 It was named after Fort Moore.

-In 1890, Ford Street was renamed Broadway from 1st to 10th Street, while the rest was renamed North Broadway.
-Proposals to connect Broadway to Buena Vista Street (now North Broadway) and also extend Broadway south into what was part of Main Street were made as early as February 1891.
+In 1890, Fort Street was renamed Broadway from 1st to 10th Street, while the rest was renamed North Broadway.
+Proposals to connect Broadway to Buena Vista Street (now North Broadway) and also extend Broadway south into what was part of Main Street were made as early as 1891.
 The Broadway Tunnel opened in 1901, traveling through Fort Moore Hill and extending North Broadway to Buena Vista Street at Bellevue Avenue.

 A bridge across the Los Angeles River opened in 1911, connecting Buena Vista Street to Downey Avenue, both of which were renamed North Broadway despite significant objections from residents and landowners.
 The bridge was referred to as Buena Vista Street Bridge even after the streets were renamed.

 A section of Broadway in South Los Angeles was named Moneta Avenue until 1923.

 Commercial and entertainment center

 Prior to the 20th century, Los Angeles's Central Business District was located along Spring and Main Street between Los Angeles Plaza and 2nd Street.
 In 1895, J.W.
-Robinson's opened a four-story department store at 239 S. Broadway, starting the main shopping district's shift to Broadway.
-Numerous historic buildings, including commercial, residential, and office, as well as movie palaces and live theaters, were built along Broadway between 1893 and 1934.
+Robinson's opened a four-story department store at 239 S. Broadway, starting the shopping district's shift to Broadway.
+Numerous historic buildings, including commercial, residential, and office, as well as live theaters and movie palaces, were built along Broadway between 1893 and 1934.

 From c.
 1905 through the 1950s, Broadway was considered the center for shopping in all of greater Los Angeles.
 The district contained more than 3400000 sqft in department store space.